William Gosse (explorer): Recognition

+The logbook of his expedition was praised by Goyder.

+In 1931, the Hundred of Gosse, a cadastral division located on Kangaroo Island in South Australia was named in Gosse's memory.

+In 1976 he was honoured on a postage stamp bearing his portrait issued by Australia Post.

 Family

-Gosse married Gertrude Ritchie in 1860, but died of typhoid fever five months later.
+Gosse married Gertrude Ritchie in 1860, who died of typhoid fever five months later.

 Gosse married Agnes "Aggie" Hay (1853–1933), a daughter of Alexander Hay and his first wife Agnes née Kelly (1818–1870) on 22 December 1874.
 (Hay's second wife, Agnes Grant née Gosse, was William's sister.)
 William and Aggie had three children: